MIDA-Lab/MIDA-Lab.github.io/teaching/index.md

 **Textbook**: Russell and Norvig Artificial Intelligence: A Modern Approach, Prentice Hall (Suggested, but not required).

+**Instructor**: Terry Soule

+**Prerequisites**: CS 210 Programming Languages

+{% include float.html clear=true %}
+{% include section.html %}

+# CS 472/572: Evolutionary Computation

+{% capture img %}
+  {% include figure.html image="images/470-570.jpg" width="320px" %}
+{% endcapture %}
+{% include float.html content=img flip=true %}

+**Total Credits**: 3 ; **Time**: Every Summer

+**Course Objectives**: Solving computation problems by "growing" solutions; simulates natural evolution using analogues of mutation, crossover, and other generic transformations on representations of potential solutions; standard EC techniques such as genetic algorithms and evolutionary programming, mathematical explanations of why they work, and a survey of some applications; the focus is on solving real-world problems using projects.
+Graduate-level research and possible paper or presentation required for graduate credit.

+**Textbook**: Introduction to Evolutionary Computation, 2nd Ed. by A. E. Eiben and J. E. Smith, ISBN: 978-3662448731.

+**Instructor**: Terry Soule

 **Prerequisites**: CS 210 Programming Languages

 {% include float.html clear=true %}